Acupuncture and Manual Therapies

 The benefits of acupuncture and most holistic therapies are cumulative.

 In our initial consultation and after your first treatment we will go over your treatment plan and discuss how soon you can expect relief.
 For some issues, we may find relief very quickly, for others, like fertility, migraine headaches, autoimmune conditions, and menstrual cycle shifts changes can take longer, often many months.
 Some conditions are also best treated with acupuncture as well as herbs and we can discuss what to expect from treatment.
 Take a look here to see pricing and average treatment plans for how acupuncture and Chinese medicine work on common conditions brought to our offices.
-Appointments are on the higher end of the national range because sessions include acupuncture as well as bodywork, guided breathwork and meditation, cupping, herbal medicine and nutritional consults in individualized, one-on-one care.
+Appointments include acupuncture as well as bodywork, cupping, herbal medicine and nutritional consults in individualized, one-on-one care.

-What to expect from your first appointment at my Durham Office:
+What to expect from your first appointment at our Durham Office:

 Where there is free flow there is no pain, where there is pain, there is no free flow.